mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 **Option 3: The hybrid approach**

 Combining options 1 and 2, you can adopt an existing style guide as your base, then maintain a local copy to extend or override the base.
 A good example of this is the [Chromium C++ style guide](https://chromium.googlesource.com/chromium/src/+/master/styleguide/c++/c++.md).
-It uses the [Google's C++ style guide](https://google.github.io/styleguide/cppguide.html) as its base, but adds conventions for issues the base guide doesn't cover and makes changes to some of the conventions defined in the base guide.
+It uses the [Google's C++ style guide](https://google.github.io/styleguide/cppguide.html) as its base, but makes its own changes and additions on top of the base guide.

 ## Start reviewing immediately